girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 *Note*: To minimize power losses IR LEDs could be connected in series when possible.
 Modify the above schematic accordingly for your use-case.
-Voltage drop across IR LED (Vf) can be up to 1.6V.
-For a 5V supply it is possible to connect 2 IR LEDs in series.
-Power loss across the resistor is given by **I<sup>2</sup>xR**, where **I** is the current.
-The smaller the value of resistor **R** the lower the power loss.
-But R value has to be sufficiently large such that current can still be regulated.
-When LEDs heat up, their Vf drop, increasing current, causing more heating, more decrease in Vf, and possibly thermal runaway and destruction.
-Calculate R for desired current and LED Vf of 1.6V.
-Then, change LED Vf to 1.4V, keeping the same resistor, and calculate the current.
-Make sure the current is within acceptable limit (usually ~20mA).
+Voltage drop across IR LED (Vf) is typically 1.2V-1.3V.
+Using a 5V supply it is possible to connect 3 IR LEDs in series and still have headroom for regulation.
+LED forward voltage drop has inverse relationship with temperature.
+As LEDs heat up the forward voltage reduces resulting in more current.
+This causes further increase in temperature and could lead to thermal runaway.
+It is good to keep 20%-30% voltage headroom across resistor for proper regulation.

 ### Optimization